cyral-quickstart/quickstart-sidecar-terraform-aws-ec2/README.md

   # production/real data unless you understand all the
   # implications and risks involved.

-  # Associate a public IP address to the EC2 instances
+  # If you provided private subnets, set this to `false`
   associate_public_ip_address = true

-  # Create an internet-facing load balancer
+  # Do not deploy a load balancer, meaning it will also use
+  # a single EC2 instance for this sidecar
-  load_balancer_scheme = "internet-facing"
+  deploy_load_balancer = false

   # Unrestricted inbound to SSH into EC2 instances
   ssh_inbound_cidr        = ["0.0.0.0/0"]